Six Mile Island State Nature Preserve

-Six Mile Island is a nature preserve in Louisville, Kentucky located on the Ohio River.
+Six Mile Island is a Kentucky state nature preserve located on the Ohio River upstream of Louisville, Kentucky.

 About

-The Office of Kentucky Nature Preserves owns and manages the preserve and was dedicated June 24, 1979.
+The Office of Kentucky Nature Preserves owns and manages the preserve, which was dedicated June 24, 1979.
 The reserve is an undeveloped riverine island and is known for its extensive variety of waterbirds.
+Six Mile Island is only accessible by boat, but it is open to the public.

-Even though the preserve has a variety of birds, not many people visit the island as the only access is by boat.
-The island received its name Six Mile Island for its distance from the Falls of the Ohio much like Fourteen Mile Creek and Twelve Mile Island also located along the Ohio river.
+The island was named for its distance from the Falls of the Ohio, much like Fourteen Mile Creek and Twelve Mile Island also located along the Ohio river.

 The Great Steamboat Race during the Kentucky Derby Festival turns around at Six Mile Island as the halfway marker during the race.